This information is for borrowers attending degree-granting institutions only. Applications are subject to a requested minimum loan amount of $1,000.

 CHECK SALLIEMAE.COM FOR THE MOST UP-TO-DATE PRODUCT INFORMATION.

-The Sallie Mae logo, Sallie Mae, Sallie Mae Bank, Sallie Mae Smart Option Student Loan, Sallie Mae Insurance Services and Smart Reward are registered service marks of Sallie Mae, Inc.
+Sallie Mae, Sallie Mae Smart Option Student Loan, Smart Reward, Sallie Mae Insurance Services, and the Sallie Mae logo are service marks or registered service marks of Sallie Mae Bank or its subsidiaries.

 Upromise and the Upromise logo are registered service marks of Upromise, Inc.